rainesinc/dags/README.md

 means:
 0 -> 1, 0 -> 3, 1 -> 2 -> 4 -> 3

+(An ALTERNATE SOLUTION using a Vertex object is also available on the 'vertexObject' branch in the repository.)

 Does the solution work for larger graphs?
 Yes, the depth first search should scale linearly for work (edge traversal) vs time.